 Web design is an unregulated industry *sigh*.
 Therefore, a lot of people are out there offering website design and development as a service.
 Even if it’s not an area they have significant experience!
 And can you trust they’ve built the websites they say they’ve built?
 Do they have google reviews from those clients?
 A bad website will truly hinder your business growth and cost you more long term.
 Not only for a new website.
 But also in the amount of time wasted in getting your business where it should be online.
 Digital Marketing takes months of lead time to build up, so that’s something to also consider.

 2. Is it up to the task?

 The site may lack a high page speed score.
 Or it may be incorrectly marked up, for example missing a key h1 tag on each page.
 Things like this will affect your ability to rank the site on Google.

-A website design and developer will know about all of this – and so should you!
-To make sure that you are asking them these questions and checking that they are doing these basics, correctly.
+A website designer and developer will know about all of this – and so should you!
+Make sure that you are asking them these questions and checking that they are doing these basics, correctly.